RafayelRyuk/ecommerce-app/README.md

 # ecommerce-app
-this app let's add curent products to shopping card
+this fronet-end and back-end app let's add current products to shopping card and write down the sum of all products.